Discussions is here to help you further immerse your learners into the learning experience. Here's everything you need to know.

 *Useful to note – all lessons created after this will automatically fall into the “all lessons” side, so please move them to the “mandatory lessons” side if you would like them to be mandatory for completion.

-After the discussion forum is set as optional as per above steps, go back to the discussion set up.
+After the discussion forum is set as optional as per the above steps, go back to the discussion setup.
 Admins will then find this completion requirement section to be greyed out and non-clickable.

 Step 5: To set up user group visibility, head to the last section of the discussion tab.